ben-z/free-sidecar/.github/ISSUE_TEMPLATE/issue-template.md

 ---
-name: Issue Template
+name: New Issue
-about: What's wrong?
+about: Something is not working?
+File an issue
 title: ''
 labels: ''
 assignees: ''